 Alterations which will void this Five-Year Limited Hull Blister Warranty include, without limitation, damage, accident repair, sanding, scraping, sandblasting, or improper surface preparation for application of a marine barrier coating or bottom paint.
 A marine barrier coating must be properly applied to the hull bottom if the boat is to be mounted in water for periods of more than sixty (60) days in any ninety (90) day period and a marine barrier coating is also required if the boat is to be bottom painted (failure to take such actions in such circumstances will also void this Five-Year Limited Hull Blister Warranty).
-For purposes of determining coverage under this Five-Year Limited Hull Blister Warranty, osmotic blisters are defined as those blisters larger than 1/8" in diameter and with a depth of 1/16" or greater which occur on the hull below the water line.
-All repairs and replacements under this Five-Year Limited Hull Blister Warranty shall be performed by Crownline/Finseeker or a dealer of Crownline/Finseeker chosen in Crownline/ Finseeker's sole discretion.
+For purposes of determining coverage under this Five-Year Limited Hull Blister Warranty, osmotic blisters are defined as those blisters larger than 1/8" in diameter and with a depth of 1/16" or greater which occur on the hull Blister Warranty shall be performed by Crownline / Finseeker or a dealer of Crownline / Finseeker chosen in Crownline / Finseeker's sole discretion.
 This Five-Year Limited Hull Blister Warranty is further subject to all limitations and conditions explained below.

-In the event that the Transferable Limited Structural Warranty provided for in paragraph 3 above is transferred by the original retail purchaser of the boat to a subsequent purchaser within five (5) years after the date of the original retail purchase and the subsequent purchaser registers the transfer with Crownline/ purchase and the subsequent purchaser registers the transfer with Crownline/ Finseeker and pays the established warranty transfer fee in accordance with the requirements set forth in paragraph 3, the remaining term of the foregoing Five-Year Limited Hull Blister Warranty shall also be transferred to the subsequent purchaser.
+In the event that the Transferable Limited Structural Warranty provided for in paragraph 3 above is transferred by the original retail purchaser of the boat to a subsequent purchaser within five (5) years after the date of the original retail purchase and the subsequent purchaser registers the transfer with Crownline / Finseeker and pays the established warranty transfer fee in accordance with the requirements set forth in paragraph 3, the remaining term of the foregoing Five-Year Limited Hull Blister Warranty shall also be transferred to the subsequent purchaser.
 This Five-Year Limited Hull Blister Warranty may be transferred one time only by the original retail purchaser to a subsequent purchaser.

 5. EXTERIOR COSMETIC GELCOAT LIMITED WARRANTY.
-Crownline/
+Crownline /

-- 5. EXTERIOR COSMETIC GELCOAT LIMITED WARRANTY.
-Crownline/ Finseeker warrants to the original retail purchaser of this boat that Crownline/ Finseeker will pay all or a portion of the cost to correct or repair any cracking, crazing or fading of the exterior gelcoat surface of the boat and of fiberglass options (such as radar arches) installed by Crownline/Finseeker at the factory according to the following prorated schedule: - Up to twelve (12) months after date of original retail purchase: Crownline/ Finseeker pays 100% of repair cost; - b.
-After twelve (12) months but up to fifteen (15) months after date of original retail purchase: Crownline/Finseeker pays 50% of repair cost; - After fifteen (15) months but up to eighteen (18) months after date of original retail purchase: Crownline/Finseeker pays 25% of repair cost; - d.
-After Eighteen (18) months from date of original retail purchase: Crownline/ Finseeker pays 0% of repair cost.
+Finseeker warrants to the original retail purchaser of this boat that Crownline / Finseeker will pay all or a portion of the cost to correct or repair any cracking, crazing or fading of the exterior gelcoat surface of the boat and of fiberglass options (such as radar arches) installed by Crownline / Finseeker at the factory according to the following prorated schedule:

+- Up to twelve (12) months after date of original retail purchase: Crownline / Finseeker pays 100% of repair cost; - b.
+After twelve (12) months but up to fifteen (15) months after date of original retail purchase: Crownline / Finseeker pays 50% of repair cost;

+- c.
+After fifteen (15) months but up to eighteen (18) months after date of original retail purchase: Crownline / Finseeker pays 25% of repair cost; - d.
+After eighteen (18) months from date of original retail purchase: Crownline / Finseeker pays 0% of repair cost.

-Crownline/Finseeker shall not, however, have any liability or responsibility to correct or repair any damage to the exterior gelcoat service of the boat under the following circumstances:
+Crownline / Finseeker shall not, however, have any liability or responsibility to correct or repair any damage to the exterior gelcoat service of the boat under the following circumstances:

 - If the original gelcoat surface has been altered in any way.
-Alterations which will void this Exterior Cosmetic Gelcoat Limited Warranty include, without limitation, damage, accident repair, sanding, scraping, sandblasting, or improper surface preparation for application of a marine barrier coating or paint. - If damage to the exterior gelcoat surface results from or is attributable to the addition of items not installed by Crownline/Finseeker (such as but not limited to canvas and wakeboard towers) to the boat.
+Alterations which will void this Exterior Cosmetic Gelcoat Limited Warranty include, without limitation, damage, accident repair, sanding, scraping, sandblasting, or improper surface preparation for application of a marine barrier coating or paint. - If damage to the exterior gelcoat surface results from or is attributable to the addition of items not installed by Crownline / Finseeker (such as but not limited to canvas and wakeboard towers) to the boat. - The recorded engine hours on the boat exceed 160 hours during any time period outlined above